PlotoZypresse/twix/README.md

 # twix
-CLI tool to find duplicate images in a folder
+GO CLI tool to find duplicate images in a folder